eclipse-archived/ceylon-lang.org/documentation/1.0/ide/index.md

 You can get started using the [welcome page](screenshots#welcome_page) and [cheat sheets](screenshots#cheat_sheets).
 After installing, go straight to `Help > Welcome to Ceylon`.

+## Installing the latest development (unstable) IDE

+If you want to try the latest build of the IDE before it is released, you have to use the _development_ [update site](install#installing_from_the_development_unstable_update_site).
+Beware that this is an unstable and unfinished version.